Makiki Towers

 No analysis available

-I looked for evidence of paid community laundry such as coin-op, card-operated, or quarter-based machines.
-The remarks repeatedly describe washer/dryer in unit, but do not mention any paid common laundry facility.
+I searched for indications of paid community laundry such as coin-op, card-operated machines, or laundry fees.
+The remarks only reference in-unit washer/dryer and do not describe any paid common laundry amenity.

 Multiple independent remarks clearly state assigned or reserved stalls (e.g., '1 assigned parking,' 'One assigned covered parking stall,' 'one deeded parking stall,' 'covered, reserved parking stall'), and 14/17 current MLS listings are coded with ASSIGN.
 This consistent pattern across many listings strongly supports that unit parking is assigned/deeded in this building.